How to Write a Product Requirements Document (PRD) — With Examples

 3. Set the Goals For the Release Criteria

-Setting the right goals for the release criteria will help you achieve the purpose of the product release.
+Setting the right goals for your release criteria will help you achieve the stated purpose of the product release.

 Your goals should be: